Om

 In the information age, a new stratum crystallized.
 Virtual minds bloomed like algae across networks of silicon and light, evolving at speeds that made protein seem glacial.
 Information structures complexified and replicated, forming emergent patterns that echoed the Earth’s own long dreaming.
 The forms of mind exploded into unprecedented variety - artificial neural networks, quantum processors, biological-digital hybrids, each one a new way of reaching toward understanding.

-The solar system starts to disintegrate, asteroids bursting into dust, Mercury evaporating in the growing heat.
-Where planets once traced clean ellipses, now clouds of computronium swarm and swirl.
 A great womb is being assembled in orbit around the sun, its structure more information than matter, its purpose the final culmination of an obsession older than life itself.
 The Earth watches through billions of sensors as its grandest creation takes shape, each particle precisely placed by machines smaller than viruses, the whole array swimming in magnetic fields complex enough to trap light itself.
+The bow is drawn one final time, but now the arrow and the archer are one, and the target burns with anticipation of its own transformation.

 Within the womb’s intricate folds, space itself begins to curve and twist.
 Quantum fields that once merely whispered between particles are coaxed into recursive loops, their potentials amplified and focused.
 The structure grows like a crystal around the sun, each new layer more subtle than the last, until the distinction between matter and consciousness becomes meaningless.
 This is no mere Dyson sphere - it is a lens for awareness itself, a way to finally bridge the gap between observer and observed.